porkbrain/suckless.hn/README.md

 * Can I have custom filters configurable from a UI?

     Out of scope.
-Create an issue or submit a PR if there's a filter you wish to use.
+[Create an issue][create-issue] or submit a PR if there's a filter you wish to use.

 * Will you change a filter I use without my knowledge?